php-fig/fig-standards/proposed/cache.md

     function set($value = null, $ttl = null);

     /**
-     * Confirms if the cache item existed after performing a get() *
+     * Confirms if the cache item lookup resulted in a cache hit.
+     *
+     * Note: This method MUST NOT have a race condition between calling isHit()
+     * and calling get().
+     *
      * @return bool
      *   True if the request resulted in a cache hit.
 False otherwise.